-Speak with Ms Wihlborg or Mr Bentley.
+Speak with Mr Bentley or Miss Ijaz.

-100% Examination 2 Exams in Summer of Year 11
+Assessment 100% Examination 2 Exams in Summer of Year 11

 GEOGRAPHY GCSE

 In the Physical Geography, you will learn about how different countries with contrasting levels of development deal with natural hazards such as earthquakes, volcanoes, and tropical storms.
 You will also learn about what physical processes shape landscapes such as rivers and coasts, tropical rainforests and deserts.
 Do you think we should harm these areas for economic development or protect the environment and limit climate change?